 The process of divorce is a challenging life transition for both parents and children.
 During a divorce, children often feel a variety of conflicting emotions.
 Parents should provide their children with understanding and support.
 This guide aims to help parents support their children and help them work through their feelings, concerns and frustrations regarding the divorce.

 Anger, sadness, worry, relief, confusion, guilt, embarrassment, loneliness and nervousness — these are all common emotions that children experience when their parents divorce.
 Many children have difficulty expressing such feelings in words, but drawing pictures can be an easier way for them to express how they truly feel.
 This process helps children express themselves in a positive manner and lets parents know what their children think and how they feel about the divorce.
 After your child has drawn a picture, ask specific questions about the drawing.
 Encourage them to explain what they have drawn and why, and be positive and supportive:

 - Draw pictures of various feelings, such as anger, sadness or loneliness.

 - Draw a picture of your family, including anyone you feel is part of your family.
 Write each person's name by their picture.

 - Draw a picture of the homes you live in.

 - If a genie could grant you one wish related to your family, what would you wish for?
 Draw a picture of your wish.

-Following divorce, it is important for parents and children to keep the lines of communication open.
-Often, children have many fears, worries and questions about the divorce.
+Following divorce, parents and children should keep the lines of communication open.
+Children often have many fears, worries and questions about the divorce.
 If they feel comfortable talking with their parents about these issues, they will likely have an easier adjustment to the changes divorce brings.
-However, children may not always know how to express their feelings or put their questions into words.
-Discuss the following questions with your children to help them talk through their feelings about the divorce.
+However, children might not always know how to express their feelings or put their questions into words.
 Good conversations can occur in a wide variety of settings: during dinner, in the car, at bedtime or on walks.
+Discuss these questions with your children to help them talk through their feelings about the divorce: